-Each week the Goals Guide will take a look back at the weekend's action, review all the goals and explain any dubious assists.
-This week there were wins for Liverpool, Manchester United and Manchester City, but Arsenal and Spurs were defeated.
+Each week the goals guide will take a look back at the all the goals and explain any dubious assists.
+This week has been a good one for Manchester City, while there were away wins for Blackpool, Blackburn and Fulham.

 Captain fantastic Cesc Fabregas scored seven points for a goal and two assists as Arsenal beat title rivals Chelsea 3-1 on Monday night.
 The win takes Arsenal up to second place.